Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view

 Dr Jack Gabzdyl is VP of Marketing & Business Development, with expert knowledge in industrial Lasers and more than 30 years of laser materials processing experience.
 Jack is widely published with over 50 technical conference papers and articles/publications and has given a number of technology based international webinars.

 Jack has a degree in Metallurgy and Materials Science and obtained a PhD in laser material processing from Imperial College London in 1989, focusing on developments in laser cutting.

 He has since held a number of technical and marketing positions at: Center for Industrial Research (Oslo), BOC Gases, Advanced Laser Solutions and The Welding Institute (TWI) before joining SPI Lasers in 2007.
-Whilst at SPI Jack has held a number of positions prior to his current position: Business Development Manager, Product Line Manager and VP Sales & Marketing.
-In addition to his current role Jack is also responsible for Marketing and European Sales.
+Whilst at SPI Jack has held a number of positions prior to his current position: Business Development Manager, Product Line Manager and most recently VP Sales & Marketing.

 Jack is actively involved in the wider promotion of laser technology being chair of the UK Make it With Laser programme and a committee member of the Association of Industrial Laser Users (AILU) for many years.
 He is still chair of the AILU Special Interest Group for micro and nano laser processing.

 Dr. Stephen Kidd is Manager – Global Sales Support; he joined SPI in 2015 as part of the acquisition of JK Lasers.

 Steve has an extensive background in Lasers, having first started using Lasers and fiber optics for industrial applications at Heriot-Watt University, where he received his PhD in 1994.